-The earliest Chinese handscroll extant painting is the 'Nushi zhen' by Gu Kaizhi housed in the British Museum, which is now often considered to be a Tang Dynasty copy of the original.
-This article shows the study of the representation of garment and accessories of the figure illustrations all-sided in the painting.
-And by comparing with correlated literature and images, it opens out the typical skills and style in which the ancient Chinese figure painters of Jin Dynasty (AD 265-420) depicting the apparels in the handscroll painting.
+The earliest Chinese hand scroll extant painting is the 'Nushi zhen' by Gu Kaizhi housed in the British Museum, which is now often considered to be a Tang Dynasty copy of the original.
+By compared with correlated literatures and images, the typical skill and styles in which the earliest Chinese figure painters of Jin Dynasty (AD 265-420) depicting costumes is opened out, as well as the typical costume patterns and styles of man, woman and children.